zemira-k/oop-hangman/README.md

   (*), and keep the guessed letters and spaces as they are.
 For example, if the word is “cat” and the guessed letters are “a” and “t”, it should return “*at”.
 - **`makeGuess(guess)`**: a method that takes a single letter as a parameter and updates the game state accordingly.
-It should check if the guess is unique and valid (a single lowercase letter), and if so, add it to the guessedLetters set.
-It should also decrement the remainingGuesses by one if the guess is not in the word.
-Finally, it should call another method called **calculateStatus()** to update the status property based on the current state of the game.
+  - It should check if the guess is unique and valid (a single lowercase letter), and if so add it to the `guessedLetters` array.
+  - It should also decrement the `remainingGuesses` by one, but only if the letter has not been guessed previously.
+Finally, it should call another method called **calculateStatus()** to update the `status` property based on the current state of the game.
 - **`calculateStatus()`**: a method that updates the `status` property based on the current state of the game.
 It should check if the player has guessed all the letters in the word, in which case it should set the `status` to